Commercial delivery vans in a row.

 Where do insurers draw the line between work and personal vehicles?

-The line between what counts as personal and work use can be blurry when you own your own business, especially if you run a sole proprietorship.
+The line between what counts as personal and work use can be blurry when you own your own business, especially if you run a sole proprietorship or an independent contractor.
 If you regularly use your personal vehicle to do any of the following, you’ll probably need to purchase hired and non-owned auto insurance instead of personal auto insurance:

 • Transport equipment